Instructor:

 in-person, via email/phone/text message, or

-through in/out of class assignments.
+through in-class/out-of-class assignments.

 Confidential Resources